monomerbio/open-source/README.md

-# open-source
+# Monomer Open Source Repo
-This is a catchall repository for open-source files and documents from Monomer Bio.
+This is a catchall repository for open source files and documents from Monomer Bio.

+## Protocols
+This folder will contain various sample liquid handling protocols.